poovarasan1210/Blog-web-application-pro/README.md

 #How to run

-1.Clone the repo
+1.Clone the repo.

-2.Run "npm init"
+2.Run "npm init".

-3.Rum "npm i ejs"
+3.Rum "npm i ejs".

-4.Rum "npm i express"
+4.Rum "npm i express".

-5.Rum "npm i body-parser"
+5.Rum "npm i body-parser".

+6.Rum "node index.js"

+7.In your browser type "localhost:3000/" and you are good to gooo.